 Now, leave me a comment and tell me about your ideal customer!
 I’d love to “meet” them! 😉

 Ever had a Facebook party suck?
 Yeah, me too.
 Anyone and everyone who does Facebook parties has had at least one (probably many!)
 Facebook parties that bombed.
 Really.
 It’s true!
 Just ask them and see!
+Here’s what to do when that happens.

 What to do when Facebook parties suck.